walshc/linearFeedbackModel/README.md

 ### Description

-`lfm.R` estimates the first-order linear feedback model in Blundell, Griffith and Windmeijer (2002) via Generalized Method of Moments.
+`lfm()` estimates the first-order linear feedback model in Blundell, Griffith and Windmeijer (2002) via Generalized Method of Moments.

 ### Installation
 ```r